coolsnowwolf/packages/net/unbound/files/README.md

     Boolean.
 Enable DNSSEC.
 Unbound names this the "validator" module.

   option validator_ntp '1'
     Boolean.
 Disable DNSSEC time checks at boot.
 Once NTP confirms global real time, then DNSSEC is restarted at full strength.
 Many embedded devices don't have a real time power off clock.
 NTP needs DNS to resolve servers.
 This works around the chicken-and-egg.

-  list domain_forward 'mail.my-isp.com'
-    Domain.
-Do not recurse, but rather forward the domains to given DNS servers found in resolve.conf.auto from WAN DHCP client.
-This may provide better access to mirror servers in 'your neigborhood.'
-This may be useful in keeping local organization lookups on local subnets.
+  option verbosity '1'
+    Level.
+Sets Unbounds logging intensity.

   list domain_insecure 'ntp.somewhere.org'
     Domain.
 Domains that you wish to skip DNSSEC.
 It is one way around NTP chicken and egg.
 Your DHCP servered domains are automatically included.

-  list rebind_interface 'lan'
-    Interface (logical).
-Works with 'rebind_protection' options 2 and 3.

   list trigger_interface 'lan' 'wan'
     Interface (logical).
 This option is a work around for netifd/procd interaction with WAN DHCPv6.
 Minor RA or DHCP changes in IP6 can cause netifd to execute procd interface reload.
 Limit Unbound procd triggers to LAN and WAN (IP4 only) to prevent restart @2-3 minutes.

+config zone
+  Create Unbounds forward-zone:, stub-zone:, or auth-zone: clauses

+  option enabled 1
+    Boolean.
+Enable the zone clause.

+  option fallback 1
+    Boolean.
+Permit normal recursion when the narrowly selected servers in this zone are unresponsive or return empty responses.
+Disable, if there are security concerns (forward only internal to organization).

+  option port 53
+    Port.
+Servers are contact on this port for plain DNS operations.

+  option resolv_conf 0
+    Boolean.
+Use "resolv.conf" as it was filled by the DHCP client.
+This can be used to forward zones within your ISP (mail.example.net) or that have co- located services (streamed-movies.example.com).
+Recursion may not yield the most local result, but forwarding may instead.

+  option tls_index (n/a)
+    Domain.
+Name TLS certificates are signed for (dns.example.net).
+If this option is ommitted, then Unbound will make connections but not validate.

+  option tls_port 853
+    Port.
+Servers are contact on this port for DNS over TLS operations.

+  option tls_upstream 0
+    Boolean.
+Use TLS to contact the zone server.

+  option url_dir
+    String. http or https path, directory part only, to the zone file for auth_zone type only.
+Files "${zone_name}.zone" are expect in this path.

+  option zone_type (n/a)
+    State.
+Required field or the clause is effectively disabled.
+Check Unbound documentation for clarity (unbound-conf).
+    auth_zone     - prefetch whole zones from authoritative server (ICANN) forward_zone  - forward queries in these domains to the listed servers stub_zone     - force recursion of these domains to the listed servers

+  list server (n/a)
+    IP.
+Every zone must have one server.
+Stub and forward require IP to prevent chicken and egg (due to UCI simplicity).
+Authoritative prefetch may use a server name.

+  list zone_name
+    Domain.
+Every zone must represent some part of the DNS tree.
+It can be all of it "." or you internal organization domain "example.com."
+Within each zone clause all zone names will be matched to all servers.
 ```

+## Replaced Options
+  config unbound / option prefetch_root
+    List the domains in a zone with type auth_zone and fill in the server or url
+    fields.
+Root zones are ready but disabled in default install UCI.

+  config unbound / list domain_forward
+    List the domains in a zone with type forward_zone and enable the
+    resolv_conf option.

+  config unbound / list rebind_interface
+    Enable rebind_protection at 2 and all DHCP interfaces are also protected for
+    IPV6 GLA (parallel to subnets in add_local_fqdn).